Making your job interview successful

-Interviewers are often surprised at the number of candidates who arrive at job interviews without any apparent preparation and only the faintest idea of what they are going to say.
+Interviewers are often surprised at the number of candidates who arrive at a job interview without any apparent preparation and only the faintest idea of what they are going to say.

 Some candidates create an impression of indifference by acting too casually.
-At the other extreme, a few candidates work themselves into such a state of mind that they seem to be in the last stages of nervous fright!
+At the other extreme, a few candidates work themselves into such a state of mind that they seem to be in a nervous fright!

-These things can be avoided by having the security of knowing what is expected of you and by being prepared for the interview.
+These things can be avoided by having the security of knowing what is expected and being fully prepared for the interview.

-The following information, combined with the guidance provided by your consultant, will provide you with in-depth information on how to conduct yourself during the interviewing process.
+The following information with guidance provided by your recruitment consultant, will provide you with in-depth information on how to prepare and conduct yourself during the interviewing process.

 Get information